virtix/open-source-program-template/pages/faq.md

 #### What are the key benefits and risks of using OSS?

-First off, an organization does not have to officially procure or purchase open source software licenses, as, under most licenses, the software and it's source code are free and can be changed as needed.
+An organization does not have to officially procure or purchase open source software licenses, as, under most licenses, the software and it's source code are free and can be modified as needed.
 So, from a product procurement perspective, OSS is not an issue.
 However, you need the skills to integrate and maintain the software.
 Additionally, most open source software does not come with a warranty, so, if it doesn't do what you expect, or it breaks, you must rely on the product's community for support.